 The sub-tropical location of Tweed Shire, with its high annual rainfall and warm conditions, encourages rapid growth of vegetation.
 During the spring and summer seasons, requests from customers in relation to overgrown properties generally increases.
 Council encourages land owners to implement an ongoing maintenance program, especially in the spring and summer months, to ensure the land or premises is kept in a safe and healthy condition.

 Council will only take action in relation to overgrown properties if the land is considered to be not in a safe or healthy condition.

 What constitutes an overgrown property?

-An overgrown property may be residential or commercial land, with or without a dwelling, which is deemed to be in an unsafe and unhealthy condition.
-A property which is ‘untidy’ may not necessarily be considered a ‘health or safety’ risk
+An overgrown property may be residential or commercial land, with or without a dwelling or building, which is deemed to be in an unsafe and unhealthy condition.
+A property which is ‘untidy’ may not necessarily be considered a ‘health or safety’ risk.

 Factors likely to contribute to a property being considered ‘not safe and healthy’ include: